hyperledger-solang/solang/docs/language.rst

 ---------

-A function can be declared inside a contract, in which case it has access to the contracts contract storage variables, other functions etc. Functions can be also be declared outside a contract.
+A function can be declared inside a contract, in which case it has access to the contracts contract storage variables, other contract functions etc. Functions can be also be declared outside a contract.

 .. code-block:: javascript